openedx-unsupported/configuration/README.md

 over time, so expect frequent changes.

-For more information including installation instruction please see the [Open edX Operations](https://openedx.atlassian.net/wiki/display/OpenOPS/Open+edX+Operations+Home) page.
+For more information including installation instruction please see the [OpenEdX Wiki](https://openedx.atlassian.net/wiki/display/OpenOPS/Open+edX+Operations+Home).

 For info on any large recent changes please see the [change log](https://github.com/edx/configuration/blob/master/CHANGELOG.md).